heliumchain/squorum/doc/README.md

 Setup
 ---------------------
-[Helium Core](http://heliumchain.org/wallet) is the original Helium client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Helium transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[sQuorum Core](http://squorum.net/wallet) is the original sQuorum client and it builds the backbone of the network.
+However, it downloads and stores the entire history of sQuorum transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------